This is the easiest recipe for refrigerator pickles you’ll ever need. Prepared in minutes. Homemade and delicious.

 3. Make your brine.
 In a non reactive pot, add equal parts water and white vinegar (can also use Apple Cider Vinegar, Red Wine Vinegar or even a combination… go nuts).

-4. Add 1 tablespoon of kosher salt per 2 cups of liquid.
-Add 1 teaspoon sugar per 2 cups of liquid (optional).
+4. Add 1 tbsp of kosher salt per 2 cups of liquid.
+Add 1 tsp sugar per 2 cups of liquid (optional).
 Heat until dissolved then cool.

 5. Add your brine to your prepared jars, tap to remove air bubbles and then seal and refrigerate.